sonic-net/SONiC/doc/nat/nat_design_spec.md

 iptables -t nat -A PREROUTING -i Ethernet15 -p tcp -j DNAT -d 65.55.42.1 --dport 1024 --to-destination 20.0.0.1:6000 iptables -t nat -A POSTROUTING -o Ethernet15 -p tcp -j SNAT -s 20.0.0.1 --sport 6000 --to-source 65.55.42.1:1024
 ```
-They essentially tells the kernel to do the DNAT port translation for any incoming packets, and the SNAT port translation for the outgoing packets.
+They essentially tell the kernel to do the DNAT port translation for any incoming packets, and the SNAT port translation for the outgoing packets.

 If there are any ACL to NAT pool bindings configured, the NatMgrd listens to the notifications from the ACL tables and the ACL Rule configuration tables.
 On start-up, the NatMgrd queries the ACL Configuration for the ACLs bound to NAT pools.
 Once the ACL rules are retrieved, they are updated as iptables filtering options for the SNAT configuration.